 The principal value of vital statistics data is realized through the presentation of rates, which are computed by relating the vital events of a class to the population of a similarly defined class.
 Vital statistics and population statistics must therefore be classified according to similarly defined systems and tabulated in comparable groups.
-Even when the variables common to both, such as geographic area, age, sex, and race, have been similarly classified and tabulated, differences between the enumeration method of obtaining, population data and the registration method of obtaining vital statistics data may result in significant discrepancies.
+Even when the variables common to both, such as geographic area, age, sex, and race, have been similarly classified and tabulated, differences between the enumeration method of obtaining population data and the registration method of obtaining vital statistics data may result in significant discrepancies.

-The general rules used in the classification of geographic and personal items for deaths and fetal deaths are set forth in two NCHS instruction manuals.
+The general rules used in the classification of geographic and personal items for deaths and fetal deaths for 1985 are set forth in two instruction manuals (NCHS, 1985a, 1985b).